harrymandeveloper/sportsleaderboard/README.md

 Animation order:

-1. Logo of event flip in x (so, turning from face down left to face up right).
+1. Logo of event flip in Y (so, turning from face down left to face up right).
 2. Transition fade in of outline title bar from left to right.
 3. Colour fade in through title bar left to right.
 4. Fade in of event title left to right, one letter at a time.